S-B-Iqbal/Inshorts-on-steroids/README.md

 # Inshorts-on-steroids(In Progress)
+- Fetch relevant News of your favourite football club.
-Generate News Summary, Summarize and collate in a pdf format.
-Send the Summary via mail to stakeholders.
+- Summarize and collate in a pdf format.
+- Send the Summary via mail to anyone.